oracle-livelabs/converged/microservices-data-refactoring/extract-smaller-graph/extract-smaller-graph.md

    name=Environment Creation - 18 GBstype= ENVIRONMENT_CREATION created_by= ADMIN
    Graph : PgxGraph[name=MED_REC_PG_OBJ_G, N=974, E=3499, created=1664544333468]
    ```

-3. The ouput of Infomap will have the Community Ids with the nodes in that community as shown below
+3. The output of Infomap will have the Community Ids with the nodes in that community, as shown below

     ```text
     +----------------------------------------+